-One last workflow streamlining strategy is to maintain and edit a turnover package in real time rather than saving it for whenever you’ve finally obtained every last pesky document.
+One last workflow streamlining strategy is to maintain and edit a project handover template in real time rather than saving it for whenever you’ve finally obtained every last pesky document.
 Anticipate claims, disputes, and change orders and the time they’ll inevitably vacuum up.
 Whether you’re building a massive hyperlinked PDF or a massive stack of 3-ring binders, it’s massively important that you chip away at this undertaking in pieces so that it’s not as overwhelming.

 The key word here is “accessible.”

-For truly successful project closeout, a general contractor will want to deliver a turnover package that their client can actually use.
+For truly successful handover, a General Contractor will want to deliver a closeout package that their client can actually use.
 The only good that a stack of 3-ring binders does is collect dust in a closet and keep the ink cartridge industry alive and well.
-A turnover PDF is a bit more practical, though for larger projects can be the digital version of the 3-ring binder stack (the dust-collecting, also digital).
+A handover PDF is a bit more practical, though for larger projects can be the digital version of the 3-ring binder stack (the dust-collecting, also digital).
 It’s nice to have, but it can slow down hardware and sometimes be more trouble than it’s worth to open.

 In either case, preventive maintenance and warranty issues usually result in the client perusing the turnover package for all of 2.4 seconds before giving the GC a call.
-Some general contractors anticipate this result and opt to index and archive final project documents, providing their clients with a portable, lightweight project handover template.
+Some General Contractors anticipate this result and opt to index and archive final project documents, providing their clients with a portable, lightweight project handover template.
 The resulting package is searchable, consistent across all future projects, and doubles as a portal to submit and report on warranty claims.

 Based on KPMG’s survey of 300 senior leaders in the industry, 70% admitted that their company didn’t have integrated systems or project reporting whatsoever.
 Don’t let all the data you collect float off into space—give it to your client.
-This sort of overdelivery not only gives them tangible control over their facility for years to come, it strengthens your brand in a manner that helps ensure repeat business with your client.
+This sort of overdelivery not only gives them tangible control over their facility for years to come, it strengthens your brand's trust in a manner that helps ensure repeat business with your client.

 If there’s one thing to take away from all of this, it’s that project closeout is a climbable mountain.
 With the wrong strategy and mindset, it can be lengthy, tiresome, and discouraging; all this work could very well result in a turnover package that nobody will ever read.
 Rejoice in the fact that your competitors similarly feel this way, which means it’s the perfect opportunity to stand apart.